TecnicoCentral/ProgrammingII-TPC-3-2015/README.md

 This course is taught in java programming language.
 It is part of the courses offered by [ETITC](https://etitc.edu.co/) for the systems engineering program.
 All courses are stored in the [uETITC](https://uetitc.github.io/) GitHub organization.

+Some images are taken from the references {cite}`ydaniel,koffman,jamest`.

 ## Tabla de Contenido (ToC)

 ```{tableofcontents}